jwsy/thescienceseed-gatsby-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: planting a love of science
+title: h1 content
 image: /img/slideshowSeashore.jpeg
 heading: We offer a wide range of topics in a variety of science disciplines
-subheading: OUR CLASSES ARE FUN, INTERACTIVE, AND FOCUS ON LEARNING
+subheading: planting a love of science
 mainpitch:
   title: The Science Seed™ is a science enrichment program designed to develop a
     love of science that will last a lifetime